gnshshraiGit/Node-with-Rpi3/sample1-blink-LED/README.md

 STEP 1 :- Getting the hardware ready
 		1. You need a RPI3 board
-		2. Jumber wires to connect RPI3 board with breadboard .
+		2. Jumper wires to connect RPI3 board with breadboard .
 		3. 3 LEDs Red Green and Blue color .
 		4. 3 Resistors of about 550 ohms .
 		5. Connections